 The exozyme-catalyzed hydrolysis of polymeric wastes creates small, soluble molecules and organic anions that are readily digested by methanogens in anaerobic digesters.
-Because AD of acetate and lactate from C. bescii metabolism produces nonvolatile bicarbonate as well as CO_2 and CH_4 , digestion of pre-digested material produces biogas with reduced CO_2 content.
+Because AD of acetate and lactate from C. bescii metabolism produces nonvolatile bicarbonate as well as CO2 and CH4, digestion of pre-digested material produces biogas with reduced CO2 content.
 Because the relative concentrations of sugar, lactate, acetate, and other digestible material in the effluent from pre-digestion depends on the relative rates of exozyme- and base-catalyzed hydrolysis and C. bescii metabolism, the methane content of biogas and the amount of biogas produced depend on the pre-digestion time and concentration of feedstock.
-Figures 3b and c indicate the higher rate of biogas production and methane content observed with pre-digested material favor free-living acetoclastic methanogens over biofilm-forming oxidative methanogens.
+Figures 3b and c indicate the higher rate of biogas production and methane content observed with pre-digested feedstock is likely because the small molecules and anions in pre-digested material favor free-living acetoclastic methanogens over biofilm-forming oxidative methanogens.